galenlim/hackthebox-htb-writeups/book.md

 * First, the web app compares our email with the existing registered emails, it does not find clashes as we appended a series of spaces and a random string to it.
 * Hence, the database proceeds to INSERT.
-* However, as the email column is configured to accept only 20 characters, it truncates the email to 20 characters, before storing it as "admin@book.htb" without the trailing spaces.
+* However, as the email column is configured to accept only 20 characters, it truncates the email to 20 characters, before storing it as "admin@book.htb      ".
+(With the trailing spaces, the attack should not have worked.
+But the PHP code that handles the admin login request is flawed.
+[Look at IppSec's video here to learn more.](https://www.youtube.com/watch?v=RBtN5939m3g&t=4825s))
 * Now, the table contains a row with the admin email and a password of our choice (123456789).

 Now, let's try to log from `/admin` with the following credentials: